-If no tools list is specified, or the list includes 'default', then scons will detect usable tools, using the value of PATH in the ENV construction variable (not the external PATH from os.environ) for looking up any backing programs, and the platform name in effect to determine the default tools for that platform.
-Changing the PATH variable after the construction environment is constructed will not cause the tools to be redetected.
+If no tools argument is specified, or if tools includes 'default', then scons will auto-detect usable tools, using the execution environment value of PATH (that is, env['ENV']['PATH'] - the external evironment PATH from os.environ is not used) for looking up any backing programs, and the platform name in effect to determine the default tools for that platform.
+Changing the PATH variable after the construction environment is constructed will not cause the tools to be re-detected.